Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 :::{imgur-figure} UoAtduN
 UPS

-I have my 3D printer on a UPS since my lights flicker during thunder storms.
+I have my 3D printer on a UPS since my lights flicker during thunderstorms.
 However if I would buy a UPS again I would get a bigger one to get more run time.
 This APC Back-UPS Pro 700 shows run times between 30 and 8 minutes during 3D printing.
 :::
 ```